Uniform density in matroids, matrices and graphs: Uniformly dense matroids

 The \emph{intersection} of two matroids $M_1$ and $M_2$ is the matroid

-It follows immediately from Theorem \ref{th: uniform density and duality} and \ref{th: uniform density and union} that intersections preserve uniform density. \begin{corollary} The intersection of two uniformly dense matroids $M_1$ and $M_2$ on the same ground set is a uniformly dense matroid $M_1\land M_2$ on $E$. \end{corollary}
+It follows immediately from Theorems \ref{th: uniform density and duality} and \ref{th: uniform density and union} that intersections preserve uniform density. \begin{corollary} The intersection of two uniformly dense matroids $M_1$ and $M_2$ on the same ground set is a uniformly dense matroid $M_1\land M_2$ on $E$. \end{corollary}

 The \emph{direct sum} of two matroids $M_1=(E_1,\mathcal{B}_1)$ and $M_2=(E_2,\mathcal{B}_2)$ with disjoint ground sets is the matroid In other words, the direct sum is the union of matroids on disjoint ground sets. \begin{theorem} The direct sum $M_1\oplus M_2$ of two matroids is uniformly dense if and only if $M_1$ and $M_2$ are uniformly dense with equal density $\rho(M_1)=\rho(M_2)=\rho(M_1\oplus M_2)$. \end{theorem} \begin{proof} From the definition of direct sum, it follows that the base polytope of a direct sum matroid is the cartesian product of the base polytopes of the summands, that is $P(M_1\oplus M_2)=\{ (x,y)\in\mathbb{R}^{\vert E_1\vert+\vert E_2\vert} : x\in P(M_1), y\in P(M_2) \}$.
-Hence, $P(M_1\oplus M_2)$ contains the constant vector $\rho(M_1\oplus M_2)\cdot\mathbbm{1}$ if and only if the polytopes $P(M_1)$ and $P(M_2)$ contain the constant vectors $\rho(M_1\oplus M_2)\cdot\mathbbm{1}$ of appropriate lengths.
+Hence, $P(M_1\oplus M_2)$ contains the constant vector $\rho(M_1\oplus M_2)^{-1}\cdot\mathbbm{1}$ if and only if the polytopes $P(M_1)$ and $P(M_2)$ contain the constant vectors $\rho(M_1\oplus M_2)^{-1}\cdot\mathbbm{1}$ of appropriate lengths.
 This is possible if and only if $\rho(M_1\oplus M_2)$ equals $\rho(M_1)$ and $\rho(M_2)$ since the base polytopes $P(M_1)$ and $P(M_2)$ lie in the hyperplane of vectors which sum to the rank of the matroid, so if these polytopes contain a constant vector then it must have values equal to the density of the matroid.
 This completes the proof. \end{proof}

+We now come back to the rank-based characterization of strict uniform density.
+A matroid is \emph{connected} if it cannot be written as the direct sum of two other matroids.
+Every matroid $M$ has a partition $E=E_1\sqcup \dots\sqcup E_\ell$ of its ground set such that $M=\bigoplus_{i=1}^\ell M_i$ where each summand $M_i$ is a connected matroid on $E_i$; these are called the \emph{connected components of $M$}.